amokeye/Generation-Station/README.md

 # Generation-Station

 WELCOME TO GENERATION STATION!
-The Javascript code (colored by CSS and HTML) effectively generates randomized passwords, and meets the user's criteria based on inputs/selections.
+The Javascript code ("colored" by CSS and structured using HTML) effectively generates randomized passwords, and meets the user's criteria based on inputs/selections.

 '